Counter

 He and his father made a deal and bought the bike.
 He says the bike was pretty dinged up with scratches on the mufflers and chips out of the primary cases.
 He has kept the bike just like it was when he got it.
 He has spent a lot of time trying to verify that it is indeed a "real" Bronson bike, but can't find any records about what serial numbers the bikes were that were used, so he cannot prove it for sure.
 But he is pretty confident it is an actual TV bike.
 He is very knowledgeable about everything Bronson.
 He works for Harley Davidson, and he also has the band "the Razorbacks" His name is Kenny.
 He does over a hundred shows a year at different bike meets.
 He will be at Sturgis this year and he is going the take the bike to Myrtle Beach.

 He says he gets frustrated trying to educate the new bikers that have no idea about the significance of Bronson.
 He says he knew Bud Ekins and knows Michael Parks.
 He also said that he took his tank to a DuPont paint store and they did the spectra scope analysis and the color came up to be almost a perfect match for Chevy Hugger Orange.
-He says he has built a couple of replicas and sold them.
-And he has enough parts to build a couple more I talked to him for over an hour about his memorabilia collection and details about the bike.
+He says he has built a couple of replicas and sold them, and he has enough parts to build a couple more I talked to him for over an hour about his memorabilia collection and details about the bike.
 It was very interesting to say the least.

 Billy G.